 Maren is a founding member of Pacifica Graduate Institute, and Ex-Officio Board of Trustees member.
 She is also a founding faculty member of the first hybrid learning program at Pacifica.
-Her research interests include the psychological dimension of myth, female psychology and spirituality, ritual, and depth psychological models of leadership.
-Dr. Hansen is a founding board member of the Joseph Campbell Library and Archives.
-She studied with Joseph Campbell for years and teaches a course on Joseph Campbell’s work.
+Her research interests include the depth psychological approach to myth, female psychology and spirituality, ritual, and depth psychological models of leadership.
+Dr. Hansen was a board member of the Joseph Campbell Library and Archives.
+She studied with Joseph Campbell for years and has taught several courses on Joseph Campbell’s work.
 She is author of the books Mother Mysteries and Teachers of Myth.
 Hansen researched, designed and tested a myth curriculum for adolescents, designed to stimulate psychological development.

 In addition to her role as Adjunct Faculty, Taryn also serves as a Clinical Practicum Associate II in the MA Counseling Program.
 A Pacifica alumnus, Taryn has a private practice in which she sees children, adolescents, and young adults with a variety of presenting issues.
 Outside of the therapeutic container, Taryn can be found cycling, running, surfing, hiking, or pursuing a number of other outdoor activities.